TheSoftNode/Soft-Inven/README.md

    - Access the reports section to generate and view detailed inventory and sales reports.

 ## Contributing
-We welcome contributions to enhance the Inventory Management System.
+I welcome contributions to enhance the SoftInven.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).